6 min read

 What I use Ollama for:

-- Drafting commit messages with a 1B model.
+• Drafting commit messages with a 1B model.

 LM Studio: the GUI

-What LM Studio is best at:
+What LM Studio does best:

-- Model discovery.
-A built-in browser of Hugging Face GGUF files with quality scores per quantization variant.
+• Model discovery.
+A built-in browser of Hugging Face GGUF files, with quality scores per quantization variant.

-- Comparing models side by side.
+• Side-by-side comparison.
 A multi-pane chat UI that runs two models against the same prompt.

 How they actually relate